Frequently Asked Questions

 What types of extracurricular opportunities exist on campus?

-Athletics: The intercollegiate Athletics Program includes 20 varsity sports.
+Athletics: The intercollegiate Athletics Program includes 21 NCAA Division I teams.
 Recreation Services supports a wide variety of student-run competitive club sports.
-Currently there are 26 different club sport programs.
-The university provides an extensive intramural program.
+Currently there are 36 different club sport programs.
+The university provides an extensive intramural program with 29 programs.

 Registered Student Organizations: Approximately 400+ Registered Student Organizations provide leadership experiences and special interest opportunities at the University.
 Students can choose from departmental clubs, professional societies, cultural associations, religious, recreational, social, educational and performing arts activities.